jovalle/nexus/README.md

 ## Highlights

-- 🚀 One `nx start` to bootstrap every core service on a single host
+- 🚀 Push to `nx start` (😅) simplicity for deploying dozens of containers on a single host
-- 🧰 Dockge & Portainer UIs included for point-and-click orchestration
+- 🧰 Dockge & Portainer included for additional point-and-click controls
 - 🧱 Clearly separated stacks (`app`, `media`, `data`, etc.) for modular upgrades
 - 📊 First-class observability via Prometheus, Grafana, Loki, Dozzle, Beszel, & more!
 - 🗂️ Monorepo structure keeps Compose services, env vars, and docs in one place with many improvements to come